Master of Business Administration (MBA)

 Prerequisite: Limited to MBA students.

-This course provides an introduction to fraud.
-Fraudulent financial reporting and misappropriation of assets are major problems for businesses of all sizes.
-Knowledge about how fraud is committed and how to spot the potential for fraud are valuable for managers at all levels.
+This course introduces you to occupational fraud.
+You will learn how to identify and prevent fraud, addressing issues such as fraudulent financial reporting and misappropriation of assets, which are significant problems for businesses of all sizes.
+You will gain valuable knowledge about how fraud is committed and how to spot the potential for fraud in an organization.

 Attributes: Higher Cost Per Credit